rkalbag/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: TechnoPioneer Consulting Services
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Make OUR expertise work for YOU
-image: /img/home-jumbotron.jpg
+image: img/c3v88boorom-bench-accounting.webp
 blurb:
   heading: Why Kaldi?
   text: Kaldi is the coffee store for everyone who believes that great coffee